-- Control staff selection, primarily through policy that prescribes: staff advertising, selection criteria, selection panel, the presence of Ministers on the selection panel as appropriate, staff appointment, staff induction.
+- oversee staff selection, primarily through policy that prescribes: staff advertising, selection criteria, selection panel, the presence of Ministers on the selection panel as appropriate, staff appointment, staff induction.

-- Act as guardians of the Association’s vision, primarily through the education of members on the Association’s Foundational Principles, its Scriptural basis, and a clearly articulate Vision, Mission, and Strategic Plan.
+- act as custodians of the Association’s vision, primarily through the education of members on the Association’s Foundational Principles, its Scriptural basis, and a clearly articulate Vision, Mission, and Strategic Plan.

 Chris and his wife have three children, two of whom are attending Rehoboth.
 They are members of Willetton Christian Church, and Chris operates, and is involved in running, a number of businesses owned by his immediate family.
 He also manages his own consulting business.
 Chris previously served as Treasurer and Secretary prior to being elected Chairman.